 The Straatsma Award for Excellence in Resident Education (the “Straatsma Award”) was established through the generosity of the American Academy of Ophthalmology (AAO), the Association of University Professors of Ophthalmology (AUPO) and private funds to recognize and celebrate an outstanding Program Director in ophthalmology.
 The award carries the name and honors the accomplishments of Bradley R. Straatsma, MD, JD, former Chairman of the Department of Ophthalmology at UCLA and former Director of the Jules Stein Eye Institute.
 The award is presented annually at the Annual Meetings of the AAO and the AUPO and includes a cash prize.

-The nomination period for 2022 is now closed.
+The nomination period for 2023 is now open.
+Deadline: April 15

 2022 Straatsma Award Recipient